 Understanding the New Nuclear Age

-As the foundations and principles that defined the nuclear order after the Second World War and during the Cold War shift and evolve, new challenges confront the international community.
+As the foundations and principles that defined the nuclear order after the World War II and during the Cold War shift and evolve, new challenges confront the international community.
 On June 19, 2015, Academy Member Robert Legvold chaired a meeting at the House of the Academy that brought together a group of experts in international security.
-The group examined recent changes in the dynamics of the nuclear order, explored the effect of new technologies on nuclear strategies, and assessed how future arms control agreements could be designed to address these changes.
+The participants examined recent changes in the dynamics of the nuclear order, explored the effect of new technologies on nuclear strategies, and assessed how future arms control agreements could be designed to address these changes.
 The meeting has since developed into an Academy project in the Global Security and International Affairs program area.

 Chair: Robert Legvold (Columbia University)